chiffa/General_Adaptability_Model/code/dpendencies.md

 > pip install git+https://github.com/chiffa/chiffatools2.git
 ```

-commit hash 6085ab8 was used to generate the relevant figures.
+commit hash `6085ab8` was used to generate the relevant figures.

+Files will need to be moved to the master workspace to be properly importable by the scripts with external IO.